January 18, 2009

 PT_Promo20121

-In 2006, Togni’s Illuminations (a concerto for bass clarinet and string orchestra) was nominated for a Juno award in the category Classical Composition of the Year.
-2011 brought two nominations for Peter-Anthony’s Lamentations of Jeremiah, for an East Coast Music Award in the Classical Music category, and for a Juno award in the category Classical Composition of the Year.
+In 2006, Togni’s Illuminations, a concerto for bass clarinet and string orchestra, was nominated for a Juno award in the category Classical Composition of the Year.
+2011 brought two nominations for Lamentations of Jeremiah, for an East Coast Music Award in the Classical Music category, and for a Juno award in the category Classical Composition of the Year.
 The work was also a finalist in 2010 for the Lieutenant Governor of Nova Scotia Masterworks Arts Award, celebrating outstanding works of contemporary art that inspire and promote the development of artistic endeavour in Nova Scotia.
-In 2012, Togni’s Missa Liberationis, the result of a project with the Latvian Youth Choir BALSIS, was published by Musica Baltica, and was premiered in Canada by Pro Coro Canada.
+In 2012, Togni’s Missa Liberationis, the result of a project with the Latvian Youth Choir BALSIS, was published by Musica Baltica.
 Also in 2012, Peter-Anthony was the recipient of the Queen Elizabeth II’s Diamond Jubilee Medal.

-The Responsio project for bass clarinettist Jeff Reilly and vocal quartet premiered in July of 2013 and the recording was released in 2015 on ATMA classique.
-The work is the grand prize winner for the 2014 Lieutenant Governor of Nova Scotia Masterworks Arts Award.
-Responsio was also nominated for a 2016 Juno Award for Classical Album of the Year: Vocal or Choral Performance.
-Warrior Songs, a work for percussionist Jerry Granelli and choir premiered in Bolder Colorado in 2014, with its Canadian premiere in March 2015 with the Elmer Iseler Singers in Toronto.
+The Responsio project, a contemporary response to the medieval composer Guillaume de Machaut written for bass clarinettist Jeff Reilly and vocal quartet, premiered 2013.
+The work is the grand prize winner of the 2014 Lieutenant Governor of Nova Scotia Masterworks Arts Award and was nominated for a 2016 Juno Award for Classical Album of the Year: Vocal or Choral Performance.
+Warrior Songs, a work for percussionist Jerry Granelli and choir premiered in Bolder Colorado in 2014, with its Canadian premiere taking place in 2015 with the Elmer Iseler Singers in Toronto.
 In 2016 Peter’s opera Isis and Osiris, based on the libretto of Sharon Singer and in collaboration with Opera in Concert, premiered to critical acclaim in Toronto.

-Peter-Anthony is also a pianist, improviser and organist.
-He has given many solo recitals across Canada and in Europe.
-He also worked extensively in Canada as a church musician.
-In July of 2015, Peter-Anthony took part in the 53rd Magadino International Organ Festival in Switzerland, which was co-founded by his late father, Victor Togni.
+Peter-Anthony is a pianist, improviser, conductor and organist and has given many performances across Canada and in Europe.
+In 2015, he took part in the 53rd Magadino International Organ Festival in Switzerland, which was co-founded by his late father, Victor Togni.
 He has also worked extensively in Canada as a church musician.
-He was music director at St. Mary’s Cathedral in Calgary, an organist at St. Michael’s Cathedral in Toronto and organist and choir master at St. Mary’s Cathedral Basilica in Halifax.
-He was the organist in the internationally accliamed trio Sanctuary alongside bass clarinettist Jeff Reilly and cellist Christoph Both.
-Sanctuary, based in Halifax, Nova Scotia, Canada, formed in 1999 and performed across Canada and around the world, at venues such as St. John’s, Smith Square in London, Saint- Séverin in Paris and the Dom Cathedral in Riga, Latvia.
+He was music director at St. Mary’s Cathedral in Calgary, an organist at St. Michael’s Cathedral in Toronto and organist and choir director at St. Mary’s Cathedral Basilica in Halifax.
+Togni was the organist in the internationally acclaimed trio Sanctuary alongside bass clarinettist Jeff Reilly and cellist Christoph Both.
+Sanctuary formed in 1999 and performed across Canada and around the world, at venues such as St. John’s, Smith Square in London, Saint- Séverin in Paris and the Dom Cathedral in Riga, Latvia.
 In 2008 they were the first Canadians since Glenn Gould to play at Philharmonic Hall, in St. Petersburg Russia.
-They have also made several recordings including their acclaimed CD The heart has its reasons for Warner Classics UK.
-The Togni Trio, a jazz ensemble with drummer Malcolm Gould and bassist George Koller, performs throughout Canada and the United States, and has two released recordings.
-Peter-Anthony also regularly collaborates with artists such as jazz saxophonist Mike Murley and cellist Jeffrey Zeigler.
+They have released several recordings including their acclaimed CD The heart has its reasons for Warner Classics UK.
+Peter-Anthony also collaborates with artists such as jazz saxophonist Mike Murley and cellist Jeffrey Zeigler.
+He is currently half of the duo Blackwood with bass clarinetist Jeff Reilly and who recently perform with cellist, composer and improviser India Gailey.
+Their debut recording of original music, Lost and Found, was nominated for two ECMA awards, and their latest release Passages came out in November 2024.
+Peter-Anthony tours his solo piano works.

-Peter-Anthony was born in Pembroke, Ontario in 1959.
-He spent his early years in Toronto where he attended St. Michael’s Choir School.
+Born in Pembroke, Ontario in 1959, he spent his early years in Toronto where he attended St. Michael’s Choir School.
 He later went on to study at the University of British Columbia in Vancouver, studying organ with Frederick Geoghegan and composition with Stephen Chatman.
-He furthered his studies in organ and improvisation in Paris France with the great French organist Jean Langlais.
+He furthered his studies in organ and improvisation in Paris, France with the great French organist Jean Langlais.
 Togni also studied composition with Allain Gaussin at the Schola Cantorum in Paris where he was awarded first prize in composition.

-For over twenty years, Peter-Anthony was also a broadcaster, hosting radio programs for CBC Radio 2, including That Time of the Night, the award-winning Stereo Morning, Weekender and Choral Concert.
-Peter-Anthony also teaches at Acadia University’s School of Music in Wolfville, is the organist and choir master at St. Benedict Parish in Halifax and sings tenor at St. Vladimir Orthodox Church.
-He currently resides in Dartmouth, Nova Scotia.
+For over twenty years, Peter-Anthony was a broadcaster, hosting radio programs for CBC Radio 2 in Canada, including That Time of the Night, the award-winning Stereo Morning, Weekender and Choral Concert.
+Peter-Anthony teaches at Acadia University’s School of Music in Wolfville, and is the organist and choir director at St. Benedict Parish.
+He resides in Halifax, Nova Scotia.

 Short Bio – Peter-Anthony Togni